Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Understanding the Connection Between Oral Health and Heart Disease

 What is increasingly clear is that chronic inflammation anywhere in the body, including the mouth, can have wider systemic effects.
-The mouth is not a separate entity from the rest of the body, and maintaining oral health is an important part of looking after your general healthh.
+The mouth is not a separate entity from the rest of the body, and maintaining oral health is an integral part of looking after your general health.

 How Gum Disease May Affect the Cardiovascular System